 Tumanov said he was interested in working for us and returning to the Soviet Union, and our agent introduced him to a KGB officer stationed in Vienna.
 Our officer told Tumanov that before he returned to the USSR, we wanted him to take a job at Radio Liberty.

 Tumanov in his memoirs Confessions of a KGB Agent, published in 1993, wrote that he had been trained by the KGB before being sent to the West with the objective of joining Radio Liberty.
-Depending on what version you want to believe, he was either recruited by the KGB after arriving in the West, or was sent out of the Soviet Union with the task of penetrating Radio Liberty.
+Depending on what version you want to believe, he was either recruited by the KGB after arriving in the West, or was sent out of the Soviet Union with the task of penetrating Radio Liberty as a "sleeper" to be awakened with tasking at a later date.
 In any event, he supplied information to the KGB through personal meetings in Vienna, East Berlin and Helsinki, for at least 14 years, perhaps as long as 19.

 In his memoirs, Oleg Tumanov succinctly summed up his life and disillusionment in post-Communist Russia when he wrote: